-While larger spaces require higher capacity Dehumidifiers, the more the Dehumidifiers is required to be operational the higher the chance of the dehumidifier malfunctioning.
-Malfunctioning of a dehumidifier may lead to increased humidity in the room making it the perfect environment for the growth of mold, mildew, fungi and dust mite.
+While larger spaces require higher capacity Dehumidifiers, the more the Dehumidifiers are required to be operational the higher the chance of the dehumidifier malfunctioning.
+Malfunctioning of a dehumidifier may lead to increased humidity in the room making it the perfect environment for the growth of mold, mildew, fungi, and dust mite.

 For commercial/business premises, a defective Dehumidifier will create a warm uncomfortable workplace.
 This will not only low the productivity levels of your employees but, will also lead to unhappy customers, who will give your business a bad review.
 This will lead to your business losing its customers and even worse the bad reviews will put off any potential new customers.

 Once you identified that the dehumidification system you have installed is not effectively maintaining the relative humidity levels at the desired levels, you need to follow the following procedure to simply decide whether to repair or completely replace the dehumidifier.